 Primarily, smart card standards govern physical properties, communication characteristics, and application identifiers of the embedded chip and data.
 Almost all standards refer to the ISO 7816-1,2 & 3 as a base reference.

 International Organization for Standardization (ISO)

 The ISO facilitates the creation of voluntary standards through a process that is open to all parties.
-ISO 7816 is the international standard for integrated-circuit cards (commonly known as smart cards) that use electrical contacts on the card, as well as cards that communicate with readers and terminals without contacts, as with radio frequency (RF/Contactless) technology.
+ISO 7816 is the international standard for integrated-circuit cards (commonly known as smart cards or chip cards) that use electrical contacts on the card, as well as cards that communicate with smart card readers and terminals without contacts, as with radio frequency (RF/Contactless) technology.
 Anyone interested in obtaining a technical understanding of smart cards needs to become familiar with what ISO 7816 and 14443 does NOT cover as well as what it does.
 Copies of these standards can be purchased through the American National Standards Institute (ANSI).
 Copies of ISO standards are for sale on the ISO website.